tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/常见问题/连接相关问题_intl_en.md

 ### Which version of the driver should be used in MongoDB?
 We recommend that you use the latest version, for example, using mongo-1.6 or above for PHP.

 ### Which languages can be used to connect to MongoDB?
 TencentDB for MongoDB can be connected through a variety of programming languages, such as Shell, PHP, Node.js, Java, and Python.
 For more information, please see [Connection Samples](https://intl.cloud.tencent.com/document/product/240/7092).

 ### Which language clients are supported by TencentDB for MongoDB?
 TencentDB for MongoDB provides the same compatibility as MongoDB.
-TencentDB for MongoDB supports any client that is supported by the official MongoDB.
+It supports any client that is supported by the official MongoDB.
 For example: C, C++, C#, Java, Node.js, Python, PHP, and Perl.
 For more information, please see [MongoDB official documentation](https://docs.mongodb.org/ecosystem/drivers/).

 ### How do I connect to TencentDB for MongoDB in shell?
-For more information, please see [Shell Connection Sample](https://intl.cloud.tencent.com/zh/document/product/240/3978).
+For more information, please see [Shell Connection Samples](https://cloud.tencent.com/doc/product/240/3978).

 ### What URIs in service applications can be used to connect to MongoDB?
-For more information, please see [Connection Samples](https://intl.cloud.tencent.com/zh/document/product/240/7092).
+For more information, please see [Connection Samples](https://cloud.tencent.com/doc/product/240/3563).

 ### What do I do if I cannot connect to TencentDB for MongoDB using meteor and other types of frameworks and class libraries?
 This is usually caused by incorrect connection method or URI combinations.
 Please check and verify the cause first.